 Lal Chowk, Badshah Chowk in Srinagar is famous for Walnut Wood Carved Articles, Paper Mache, and Kashmiri Handicrafts.
 Vir Marg, Raghunath Bazaar and Hari Market in Jammu are best places for buying Traditional Dongra Jewelery and Dry Fruits.
 Head to J & K Arts Emporium for Pashmina Shawls, Shahtoosh Shawls and Knotted Carpets.
 Tibetan Market and Moti Market in Leh are well known for wool, garments and Thankga Paintings.

 Caper Travel India offers wide range of India Tour Packages.
-For more details, send us query.
+For more details, ask fro a free quote.